4d/docs/website/translated_docs/es/Concepts/plug-ins.md

 ## ¿Qué es un plug-in y qué puede hacer?

 A plug-in is a piece of code, written in any language such as C or C++, that 4D launches at start up.
 Añade funcionalidad a 4D y aumenta así su capacidad.
 A plug-in usually contains a set of routines given to the 4D developer.
-It can handle external areas and run external processes.
+Puede manejar las áreas externas y ejecutar los procesos externos.

 ## ¿Dónde encontrar los plug-ins?

-Multiple plug-ins have already been written by the 4D community.
+La comunidad 4D ya ha escrito múltiples plug-ins.
 Published plug-ins [can be found on GitHub](https://github.com/search?q=4d-plugin&type=Repositories).
 Additionnally, you can [develop your own plug-ins](Extensions/develop-plug-ins.md).

 ## Instalar un plug-in